Haim Permuter's HomepageTeaching Reseach Interstets Publication Links Bio

 H. Permuter, J.M.
 Francos and I. Jermyn “A study of Gaussian mixture models of color and texture features for image classification and segmentation,” Pattern Recognition vol. 39, pp. 695-706, February 2006.
 (Conf. version)

 Haim Permuter received his B.Sc. (summa cum laude) from Ben-Gurion University (BGU) and Ph.D. from Stanford University, both in in Electrical Engineering, in 1997 and 2008, respectively.
 Between 1997-2004, he served as a scientific research officer in an R&D unit in the Israeli Defense Forces.
-In summer 2002 he worked for IBM, Almaden research center, and automn he was research visitor at Stanford.
+In summer 2002 he worked for IBM, Almaden research center.
 He is a recipient of several rewards including Eshkol Fellowship, Wolf Award, Fulbright Fellowship, Stanford Graduate Fellowship, and Allon Fellowship.
-Recently, Haim joined the faculty of Electrical Engineering Department at BGU.
+Haim joined the faculty of Electrical Engineering Department at BGU in Oct 2008, and is now an associate proffesor.